Nima-Zamanpour/Control-systems-projects/README.md

 # Control-systems-projects

-Final course project in modern and digital control systems in MATLAB and simulink
+Final course project in modern and digital control systems in MATLAB and Simulink

-More info is provided in each folder
+More info is provided in each folder.